 Maggi, a Nestlé brand, has inspired people to cook fresh meals and enjoy time with family since 1846.
 The team joined Pinterest to help people discover their recipes and send traffic back to www.maggi.de.

-They soon learned quick and easy recipes with appealing photography work well.
-Seasonal Pins, tied to a specific theme or occasion, also gain a lot of traction—for example, duck and goose recipes for the winter.
+They soon learned that quick and easy recipes with appealing photography work well.
+Seasonal Pins, tied to a specific theme or occasion, also gain a lot of traction - for example, duck and goose recipes for the winter.
 They also followed best practices for Pins, adding detailed Pin descriptions to make them more helpful and relevant to people.

 “Our goal is to give our customers the best experience when they interact with our brand in the digital world.
 Pinterest plays a crucial role in this strategy, making it easy for people to discover, save and try Maggi recipes with just a couple of clicks.”